 A graduate of Oberlin College’s creative writing program, she received her MFA from the University of Michigan, where her stories and essays won Hopwood Awards.
-In follow-up of an early story she published in MQR, she graciously agreed to be interviewed for the journal.
+In follow-up of an early story she published in MQR, she graciously agreed to be interviewed over email for the journal.

 It’s with great pleasure that we’ve been watching the meteoric rise of Back Talk for so many reasons.
 Has the process been what you expected?
 What has the experience been like from the inside, and what do you think are the most positive versus the potentially hardest aspects of it?